ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ### Tekton CD pipeline with compliance automation for Kubernetes
 {: #devsecops-cd-toolchain-tekton-pipeline}

 This is the toolchain template for continuous deployment with security and compliance related best practices in DevSecOps.
-It is preconfigured for Continuous Delivery with inventory integration, change management with GRIT, evidence collection, and deployment to the IBM Kubernetes Service.
+It is preconfigured for Continuous Delivery with inventory integration, change management with Git Repos and Issue Tracking, evidence collection, and deployment to the IBM Kubernetes Service.

 The integrated repositories, target cluster, and other integrations are configured during the setup process.